NixOS/nix-pills/pills/09-automatic-runtime.md

     /nix/store/8jm0wksask7cpf85miyakihyfch1y21q-gcc-4.8.3
     /nix/store/a42k52zwv6idmf50r9lps1nzwq9khvpf-hello

 We see that `glibc` and `gcc` are runtime dependencies.
-Intuitively, `gcc` shouldn\'t be in this list!
+Intuitively, `gcc` shouldn't be in this list!
 Displaying the printable strings in the `hello` binary shows that the out path of `gcc` does indeed appear:

     $ strings result/bin/hello|grep gcc
     /nix/store/94n64qy99ja0vgbkf675nyk39g9b978n-glibc-2.19/lib:/nix/store/8jm0wksask7cpf85miyakihyfch1y21q-gcc-4.8.3/lib64

 This is why Nix added `gcc`.
 But why is that path present in the first place?
 The answer is that it is the [ld rpath](http://en.wikipedia.org/wiki/Rpath): the list of directories where libraries can be found at runtime.
 In other distributions, this is usually not abused.
 But in Nix, we have to refer to particular versions of libraries, and thus the rpath has an important role.

-The build process adds the `gcc` lib path thinking it may be useful at runtime, but this isn\'t necessary.
+The build process adds the `gcc` lib path thinking it may be useful at runtime, but this isn't necessary.
 To address issues like these, Nix provides a tool called [patchelf](https://nixos.org/patchelf.html), which reduces the rpath to the paths that are actually used by the binary.

 Even after reducing the rpath, the `hello` binary would still depend upon `gcc` because of some debugging information.
 This unnecessarily increases the size of our runtime dependencies.
-We\'ll explore how `strip` can help us with that in the next section.
+We'll explore how `strip` can help us with that in the next section.

 ## Another phase in the builder